shyamsg/popgen19/README.md

 ```
 grep PROBLEM plink.sexcheck
 ```
-If you observe any problems then fix them by changing the gender in the file gwa.fam (5th colunm) (NB usually one would instead get rid of these individuals because wrong gender could indicate that the phenotypes you have do not belong to the genotyped individual.
-However, in this case the genders were changed on purpose for the sake of this exercises so you can safely just change them back)
+Usually one would get rid of these individuals because wrong gender.
+Why?

+In this case the genders were changed on purpose for the sake of this exercises so we need not worry about it.

-## Exercise 2D: doing initial QC of data part 2 (relatedness check)
+## Exercise D: doing initial QC of data part 2 (relatedness check)

-Another potential problem in association studies is spurious relatedness, where some of the individuals in the sample are closely related.
+Another potential problem in association studies is relatedness, where some of the individuals in the sample are closely related.

 Closely related individuals can be inferred using PLINK2 as follows:
 ```